Divy-Badoniya/Geeks-For-Geeks-Solutions/README.md

 # Geeks-For-Geeks-Solutions
-This Repository contain solutions to the Geeks For Geeks Practice questions
+This Repository contain solutions to the Easy questions from Geeks For Geeks Practice questions

-This contains the solution to easy level problem from the Geeks For Geeks.